joannahong/Lip2Wav-pytorch/README.md

 ## Acknowledgements
-This repository is modified from the original [Lip2Wav](https://github.com/Rudrabha/Lip2Wav) and [Tacotron2-Pytorch](https://github.com/BogiHsu/Tacotron2-PyTorch).
+This repository is modified from the original [Lip2Wav](https://github.com/Rudrabha/Lip2Wav) and highly based on [Tacotron2-Pytorch](https://github.com/BogiHsu/Tacotron2-PyTorch).
 I am so thankful for these great codes.